News Item Texts: Function, Structure, Features, and Exercises

 4. The Education Ministry has applied back-to-school policy at 50% capacity as a response to the increasing Covid cases.

-5. IDAI makes phone calls to parents to interview them about the health protocols of their children.
+5. IDAI makes phone calls to parents to ask them about the health protocols of their children.